vzx7/chat3-manager-domain-initiator/README.md

 export HESTIA_DOMAIN_NS_SERVER_2=ns2.example.ru
 # Attention!
 In my case, all subdomains created by this script look into the same root directory, where the root application is located...
 In your case it may be different.
 export HESTIA_ROOT_APP=example.ru
 ```
+Attention!
+Please note that this is not an ini format.
+The .env file will be used for the "source" statement, so all variables must be added via export!
 ## Run
 ```sh
 git clone git@github.com:vzx7/chat3-manager-domain-initiator.git